Lunairi/42-H2S-Ft_Arena/README.md

 Video Lessons:
 1) Class defining and inheritance
-2) Attr_accessor and class arrays
-3) Accessing and getting info from class
+2) Attr_accessor and class arrays, accessing and getting info from class
 4) Class interaction